mister-hans/project_lotto/README.md

 # project_lotto
-Welcome to our lottery script !
+Welcome to our lottery python script !